indykiss/DataStructures-Algos/Tips_&_patterns.md

     Finds the maximum in an arr
     Finds the maximum in a couple of values

+ord(char)
+    Finds the unicode of a character
+    Unicode is an interger representation of chars and punctuation
+    Helps us do things like shift chars in the alphabet:
+        "a1c" => "abc"
+        We will use ord(char) + num to find the 'b' Then use char() to make the unicode num into a char

+# Converting data types
+chr(integer)
+    Returns a character from an integer

+int(str)
+    Returns an integer from a string

 # Formatting strings
 How to add variables into strings: